architech-boards/sigfox-documentation/source/develop.rst

 .. image:: _static/kds_archive.jpg

-Browise to the zip file containing the project and select your workspace where put the source code.
+Browse to the zip file containing the project and select your workspace where put the source code.

 .. image:: _static/kds_import_path.jpg